A-I-Research-Facility/Deep-Learning-examples/prog2/README.md

             # We have to map things to a numerical value.
 So we decide that 0 is dog, and 1 is cat.
             class_num = CATEGORIES.index(category)
             for img in os.listdir(path):

-                try:                            # we are using try and except because some of the images are broken in this dataset img_array = cv2.imread(os.path.join(path, img), cv2.IMREAD_GRAYSCALE)
+   We are using try and except because some of the images are broken in this dataset.

+                try:
+                    img_array = cv2.imread(os.path.join(path, img), cv2.IMREAD_GRAYSCALE)
                     new_array = cv2.resize(img_array, (IMG_SIZE, IMG_SIZE))
                     training_data.append([new_array, class_num])